AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

 ## Trigger a scenario before an event

-You can trigger a scenario a specified time before an event with the help of standard Google Calendar email reminders and the Webhooks > Custom mailhook module.
+You can trigger a scenario a specified time before an event with the help of standard Google Calendar email reminders and the [!UICONTROL Webhooks] >[!UICONTROL Custom mailhook] module.

-1. Use the Google Calendar > Update an event module to add an email reminder to your event:
+1. Use the [!UICONTROL Google Calendar] >[!UICONTROL Update an event] module to add an email reminder to your event:

    ![](assets/trigger-scen-before-event-350x209.png)

-1. Create a new scenario starting with the Webhooks > Custom mailhook module.
+1. Create a new scenario starting with the Webhooks >[!UICONTROL Custom] mailhook module.

    1. Copy the mailhook's email address.
    1. Save the scenario and execute it.